 - Record vs Team(s) tied with.

-- Total goals against teams tied with; only games involving teams tied with.
+- Total goals against teams tied with; only games where tied teams played each other.

 - Total goals against common opponents.

 - Goal differential against common opponents (goal differential will not exceed +/- 7 per game).

 If two teams in the same pool are undefeated at the end of pool play, they will play a sudden-victory period to determine #1 seed, after their third game.

 *Seeding in a 5 and 7 team pool in which the teams do not play everyone, pool seeding will be determined by: